csinpi/blade_chest/README.md

   						                  1: regularizer on the distances between blade and chest vectors (default)
   						                  2: sum of type 0 and type 1 as regularizer

 -M						[0, 2]            dist model (0) or inner model (2) (default 0.
-Note that 1 is another matchup function we experiemnted with, but did perform as well.
+Note that 1 is another matchup function we experiemnted with, but didn't perform as well.
 You can try it if you like.)

 -E						path              the matchup matrix data if you are running the reconstruction experiment (default '\0', meaning it is not used)